๐ Using Fab Marketplace Assets

 Key Concepts

-Finding Assets: The Fab Marketplace (formerly Epic Games Marketplace) is your primary source for verified UE assets.
-Quixel Megascans provides free photogrammetry content.
-Always check reviews, compatibility, and licenses before purchasing.
+Finding Assets: Fab (fab.com), launched in October 2024, is your primary source for verified UE assets; it replaced the Unreal Engine Marketplace and folded in Quixel Megascans, the Sketchfab store, and ArtStation.
+Always check reviews, compatibility, and licenses before buying.

 Migration: Use the Migrate feature to copy specific assets between projects.
 Migration automatically includes all dependencies.
 Always target the destination project's Content folder.